One of the most tumultuous seasons in Michigan football history is now over.

 Michigan’s shameful performances at home become even worse when you consider the university has been playing football in Ann Arbor since 1883, and this season was the first time the program has never won a game at home.

-The Wolverines opened as the sports betting underdog against Iowa, with Michigan a 13-point underdog.
+The Wolverines opened as the underdog against Iowa across Michigan sports betting sites with Michigan a 13-point underdog.